SuperNEMO-DBD/brew/README.md

 at CC-IN2P3 to share the `/sps` data directory and your `$HOME` area with the container.
 These, together with `run`, enable you to run both general and production processing, reconstruction, and analysis tasks at CC-IN2P3, including batch jobs.
 Please see their dedicated [Singularity @ CC-IN2P3 documentation](https://doc.cc.in2p3.fr/logiciels:singularity)([or in English](https://doc.cc.in2p3.fr/en:logiciels:singularity)) for further instructions.

+It is also possible to run graphical programs such as `root` or `flvisualize` in the image, but full support for this is currently in development.
+Please see [Issue #6](https://github.com/SuperNEMO-DBD/brew/issues/6) for the current status and workarounds to use graphics.

 Much more is possible with Singularity, with a very clear and detailed overview available in its [online documentation](https://www.sylabs.io/guides/2.6/user-guide/index.html).